Thank you for your interest in the VCE Loudoun Master Gardener Program.

 Selection Process

-In late October, applicants will be contacted to schedule an in-person or phone interview (depending on COVID mandates and volunteer comfort level).
+In late October, applicants will be contacted to schedule an in-person or zoom interview.

 Successful applicants are admitted as Trainees once the personal references are received and the background screening is complete and passed.
 Classes begin in late January.
-The fee is determined annually based on costs, which covers the state program fees, an electronic copy of Extension Master Gardener 600-page Handbook, classroom instructor fees and materials, and a tee shirt.
+The 2027 class fee is TBD, which covers the state program fees, an electronic copy of Extension Master Gardener 600-page Handbook, classroom instructor fees and materials, and tee shirts.
 Additional costs based on personal preference of having printed materials.